yzziizzy/minetest_autofarmer/README.md

 Edit and fixes by HarrierJack, borrowing even more code..

-Introduction:
+###Introduction:
 Adds automatic farming machines to minetest.
 They run on LV/MV/HV power from technic, and integrate with pipeworks.

 The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming_plus (farming redo?) onto available farmland in its front position and only at its own block level.

 A mesecon signal can be used to turn the machine off.
 Powering the planter is enough to activate it, providing there are seeds/plants inside it.

+Values can be changed in default_settings.txt
 LV-planter: 6000 EU for a 5 X 6 grid
 MV-planter: 11000 EU for a 7 X 15 grid
 HV-planter: 22000 EU for a grid of choice through its interface

+The Harvester will 'harvest' any plant/tree node within it's reach, settings are configurable through it's own form.
+The harvester only comes in MV flavor, _TODO: it just requires more the bigger the area._ Also height is a factor so it can be used for farming trees.
+Harvesting can also be done one block down so the harvester can be stacked on top of the planter.

+####TODO:
-TODO: 	- finetune planter
+	- [X] fix planter
-	- do something with water/pipes?
+	- [ ] do something with water/pipes? (probably not)
-	- fix/create harvester
+	- [X] fix/create harvester
-	- tweak craft / default settings (feedback appreciated)
+	- [ ] tweak craft / default settings (feedback appreciated)
-	- test/squash/enjoy
+	- [ ] test/squash/enjoy
-	- ohyeah, some pretty textures would be nice.. :S
+	- [ ] ohyeah, some pretty textures would be nice.. :S

-How to install:
+###How to install:
 TIP: It's usually better to rename the folder to 'autofarmer' removing the trailing 'minetest_'.

 Unzip the archive an place it in minetest-base-directory/mods/minetest/